 This program benefits children whose families are unable to afford school expenses.
 Funds for expenses such as school fees, books, uniforms, shoes and bags are provided.
 We find that children who attend school regularly are happier, interact better with peers, and feel a sense of belonging with their community.

-In 2020, 150 more than child are being supported with school expenses (as compared to 110 in 2019, 80 in 2017 and 25 in 2017).
+In 2020, 150 children are being supported with school expenses (as compared to 110 in 2019, 80 in 2018 and 25 in 2017).
 We are thrilled that all children eligible for school are now attending school and their school atendance and performance is being monitored by trained staff.